peanatsu/shogi_printout/README.md

-It is intended to lower the entry barrier for foreigners (meaning non-Japanese people) wanting to learn the game of shogi, by providing variety of kanji-free piece-sets, as well as a couple of kanji-learning sets.
+It is intended to lower the entry barrier for foreigners (meaning non-Japanese people) wanting to learn the game of shogi, by providing a variety of kanji-free piece-sets, as well as a couple of kanji-learning sets.

 It is also useful for visually impaired people, since the